 In 1998, a multi-campus workgroup was established to assess the viability and desirability of creating a University of California television station based in part on the model of UCSD-TV (a low-power local broadcast station operated by the UC San Diego campus).
 The workgroup assessed logistical implications, developed projected budgets, and evaluated television program production capabilities throughout the UC system.
 The group recommended acquiring the necessary capabilities and UCTV launched in 2000 with financial support from the UC Office of the President.

 Through the generous support of UC OP during UCTV’s first decade of development and growth, UCTV built these media platforms and offered services to UC affiliates at little or no cost.
 But due to system-wide changes, the UC OP funding ended in 2012.
-UCTV is not a self-supporting entity.
+UCTV is now a self-supporting entity.

 < back to Program Contributors